Prerequesites

 unique_iddsyMSTLMSTL-lo-99MSTL-hi-99

-We can plot the anomalies by adding the plot_anomalies = True argument to the plot method.
+We can plot the anomalies by setting the level and the plot_anomalies arguments of the plot_series function.

-If we want to take a closer look, we can use the unique_ids argument to select one particular time series, for example, H10.
+If we want to take a closer look, we can use the ids argument to select one particular time series, for example, H10.

 Here we identified the anomalies in the data using the MSTL model, but any probabilistic model from StatsForecast can be used.
 We also selected the 99% prediction interval of the insample forecasts, but other confidence levels can be used as well.